"Ripley Under Ground"

 by Tom Mangold and John Penycate

-Interesting story of the tunnels dug by the Viet Cong to hide from the South Vietnamese and American armies and of the American soldiers who volunteered to go into the tunnels after them. |
+Interesting story of the tunnels dug by the Viet Cong to hide from the South Vietnamese and American armies and of the American soldiers who volunteered to go into the tunnels after them.
+If a book can be claustrophobic, this is that book. |

 |